 M - F 10:00 am - 3:00 pm

 Students approach Shakespeare from an actor’s perspective, using the text and verse to aid in character development.
 This class culminates in an actual performance of one of William Shakespeare’s works.
 Experienced and new actors are welcome.
 Enrollment is limited to a company of 20 actors.

 Coming Soon to the OPEN STAGE STUDENT MATINEE SERIES

-book by Peter Stone music and lyrics by Sherman Edwards directed by Ted Pappas
+book by George Furth music and lyrics by Stephen Sondheim directed and choreographed by Ted Pappas

 For reservations, call Katie in Group Sales at 412.316.8200 ext.
 704. For more information on the OPEN STAGE series, click on the "For Teachers" link or call the Education Department at 412.316.8200 ext.
 715.